vegaprotocol/specs/protocol/0044-LIME-lp_mechanics.md

 When a commitment is made the liquidity commitment amount is assumed to be specified in terms of the settlement currency of the market.
 There is an minimum LP stake which is `market.liquidityProvision.minLpStakeQuantumMultiple x quantum` where `quantum` is specified per asset, see [asset framework spec](./0040-ASSF-asset_framework.md).

 If the participant has sufficient collateral to cover their commitment, the commitment amount (stake) is transferred from the participant's general account to their (maybe newly created) [liquidity provision bond account](./0013-ACCT-accounts.md#liquidity-provider-bond-accounts) (new account type, 1 per liquidity provider per market and asset where they are committing liquidity, created as needed).
 For clarity, liquidity providers will have a separate [margin account](./0013-ACCT-accounts.md#trader-margin-accounts) and [bond account](./0013-ACCT-accounts.md#liquidity-provider-bond-accounts).

 Entering commitment will happen(*) at the beginning of the next epoch (after the rewards / penalties for present LPs have been evaluated).
 It's the prospective LP's responsibility to have sufficient balance in their general account at the epoch boundary; if not the LP commitment is cancelled.

-(*) The expection is the end of the opening auction of the market.
+(*) The expectation is the end of the opening auction of the market.
 The LPs that submit commitment during the opening auction become the market LPs as soon as the opening auction ends.

 The fee for the market is only [updated at the epoch boundary using the "auction" mechanism set here](0042-LIQF-setting_fees_and_rewarding_lps.md).

 Liquidity provider bond account:

 - Each active market has one bond account per liquidity provider, per settlement asset for that market.
 - When a liquidity provider transaction is approved, the size of their staked bond is immediately transferred from their general account to this bond account.
 - A liquidity provider can only prompt a transfer of funds to or from this account by (re)submitting the LP commitment  transaction: a valid transaction to create, increase, or decrease their commitment to the market.
   - Transfers to/from this account also occur when it is used for settlement or margin shortfall, when penalties are applied, and if the account is under-collateralised because of these uses and is subsequently topped up to the commitment amount during collateral search (see below)
 - Collateral withdrawn from this account may only be transferred to either:
   - The insurance pool of the market (in event of penalties/slashing)